 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing, please ensure you check carefully before making any decisions based on the contents within this article.

 Just like the mosquito and the sand fly, the Scottish midge is a famed living irritant.
 It bites, it’s hard to catch, yet there are effective repellents on the market and we should all buy them in order to save our self some unnecessary discomfort when on holiday in Scotland.

+Fun fact: Not all Scottish midges bite you.
 It’s true, only pregnant midges bite.
-Without a food supply of nutritional blood they only manage to lay a single set of eggs.
+Without a food supply of nutritional blood, they only manage to lay a single set of eggs.
 By taking preventative steps to stop them from biting you, you’re potentially cutting off their ability to lay more eggs.
 That means a decrease in their population numbers for the months to come.
 Since none of us can tell which midges are the pregnant ones, it’s best to protect yourself against them all.

 If you’re going to be spending a lot of your visit exploring the great outdoors at peak midge time, wear long trousers tucked into your socks or boots to thwart them.
 Zip-off trouser/shorts are a great idea for days when the weather might change.
 You can also buy midge nets to wear over your head for even better protection.
 Tres chic, non?

 Make sure you carry repellent with you and if you avoid wearing perfume and aftershave this can help too - it can also make you feel as wild as the countryside!
 Your midge-free months in Scotland range from October through to May, so if you really don't want to deal with them then these are the times to visit Scotland.
 In saying that, the closer you are to the sea, the less you are likely to experience them.
 Read about the best beaches in Scotland.

 How to treat a midge bite